 Media & Communications Specialist

 Originally from Gig Harbor, Washington, Austin realized his passion for storytelling early on when he got involved with his high school radio station, KGHP-FM.
-After winning multiple Washington State High School Radio first place awards, he decided to attend University of Washington’s Tacoma campus to study communications.
+After winning multiple Washington State High School Radio first place awards, he decided to attend University of Washington’s Tacoma Campus to study communications.
 Following graduation, he moved to the San Diego area to assume the role of managing editor at TransWorld Motocross and travelled the country to cover professional racing at the highest level.
 He would eventually return home to the Northwest, where he shifted his focus towards another passion; energy and environmental issues.
-Today he calls Washougal, Washington, home and loves spending his free time hiking, fishing, kayaking, and continuing to race motocross.
+Today he calls Washougal, Washington, home and loves spending his free time hiking, fishing, kayaking and continuing to ride dirt bikes.

 Our Members